 How we do it?

-At Timmermann Group we’ve made setting and accomplishing goals a cornerstone of our company culture.
+At Timmermann Group we’ve made setting and accomplishing marketing strategy goals a cornerstone of our company culture.
 Not only does the organization set goals for the month, quarter, or year, we also encourage every member of our organization to set specific and attainable goals to level up their personal and professional skills and qualities.

 We use a 30, 60, 90 day approach to setting and measuring our goals.
 This allows us to detail a plan, implement the plan as well as measure at 3 points during the duration of this process.
 If a goal is not completed in the 90 days, it’s shared, evaluated and vetted to determine if it should be retried or stopped.